-Remembering the Empty Coolamons was held at Brisbane Catholic Education’s Mt Carmel Centre, on the 23rd of May 2025, the Friday before National Sorry Day, being Monday 26th.
+Remembering the Empty Coolamons was held at Brisbane Catholic Education’s Mt Carmel Centre, on the 23rd of May 2025, the Friday before the 26th of May, National Sorry Day.
 Some 300 school children of all ages, Community and staff participated in creating this ritual process.

 A more thorough exploration of other performances of this ritual process work, can be found under the tab Remembering the Empty Coolamons.